penpy/Telecom-network-optimization/README.md

 - Connect end offices to digital hubs.
 Each end office must be connected to one of the slected digital hubs.
 Each hub can be connected to a limited number of end offices.
 - Connect customers to end offices.
 A large enough proportion of the customers must be connected.
 Each end office can be connected to a limited number of customers.

 The connections and selected hubs have attributed cost.
-The goal is to minimize that cost.
+The goal is to minimize the total cost.